Back to All Events

 The event is open to all interested individuals, and we encourage you to join us for this important discussion.
 The seminar will take place on June 15th, 2023 at VU Amsterdam, and will also be accessible through Zoom.
 See ‘the quick menu’ above to register.

-Welcome (direct link)
+Welcome addresses (direct link)

 Dong-Joon Jo (direct link)